-It will be a great summer this year with KidsAct!
+We shared a great summer with KidsAct!

 Healthy snacks and water are provided daily; however KidsAct! will not provide lunch.
 Be advised that this summer’s KidsAct!
 Program will again be nut free.
 It is suggested that each student bring a lunch packed with a beverage, insect repellent, and sun block.
 Loose, comfortable clothing appropriate to the weather, including a hat, is also recommended.
 For the comfort and safety of your student, we ask that NO Crocs, clogs or flip-flops be worn.
 Sturdy shoes that buckle or tie are required.